 Pulling weeds now has the added advantage of making your spring gardening tasks a lot less daunting, too.
 After all, come spring you’ll be excited about planting, and the less time that you have to spend weeding, the better.

-Why not pull them now instead and start the new season with a few less bugs?
+Why not pull them now instead and start the new season to help avoid bugs?

 2. Get rid of dead plants and debris.